-DSEN Foundation is taking healthcare to the remotest area of African.
+DSEN Foundation is also taking health education and outreach to the remotest area of African.
 In 2019, the foundation opened a health and skills center in a remote part of Nigeria.
-This two story DSEN Foundation building now houses Dr. Stella Enyi Nwokeji (DSEN) Foundation Health and Skills Center.
+This two story DSEN Foundation building now houses DSEN Foundation Health and Skills Center.
 The fourteen room space has clinics, elementary/primary school, a bank subsidiary, and a skills acquisition center.

 DSEN Foundation targets communities in dire need of medical care.
 Communities where little or no access to medical and mental health services exit.
 Indigent men and women from and around the area where the foundation clinic is located, can now come in and receive medical and medical health care.
 The clinic also provides indigents of the community with medications for their ailments.
 Pregnant women are provided with pre-natal and post-natal care through our partner clinics in the city.